Continuous Record Asymptotics for Change-Points Models: Asymptotic Distribution under a Continuous Record

 \end{thm} Unlike the asymptotic distribution derived under classical large-$N$ asymptotics, the probability density in \eqref{Equation (2) Asymptotic Distribution} is not available in closed form.
 Furthermore, the limiting distribution depends on unknown quantities.
-We next discuss the probabilistic properties of the infeasible density and then explain how we can derive a feasible counterpart.
+In the next section we explain how one can derive a feasible counterpart.
 This will be useful to characterize the main features of interest that will guide us in devising methods to construct confidence sets for $T_{b}^{0}$.